idcruz99/Data-Salaries-2020-2024/README.md

 ---------------------------------------------------------------------------------------------------------------------------

 <h1> Interactivity </h1>
-The user can select any data point on a visual and it will influence all visuals on the screen to pertain to that specific data point.
-For example, if the user selects a company on the map, it will display the relevant information for that specific survey taker's salary.
+The user can select any data point on a visual and it will influence all visuals on the page to pertain to that specific data point.
+For example, if the user selects a location on the map, it will display the information for the survey takers' salaries at that specific company.

 ---------------------------------------------------------------------------------------------------------------------------